 No director attended fewer than 75% of the aggregate of (i) the total number of meetings of the board of directors and (ii) the total number of meetings held by all committees of the board of directors on which such director served.
 The board of directors requires that directors make a reasonable effort to attend the company's annual meeting of stockholders.
-One board member attended the 2003 annual meeting of stockholders.
+No board members attended the 2004 annual meeting of stockholders.